-France is home to a number of expats who either live there permanently or have a second home.
-Rural France in particular is popular with people who want to stay a couple of months at a time and visit on the occasional weekend for the rest of the year.
+France is home to several expats who either live there permanently or have a second home.
+Rural France, in particular, is popular with people who want to stay a couple of months at a time and visit on the occasional weekend for the rest of the year.
 Over 15% of the total population living in France is over the age of 65, this being indicative of its popularity as a home for retired expats.

 France has a population of just over 61.5 million people.
 The sole official language of France is French.